-Back in the day, the only way to get coupons was by clipping them from the Sunday newspaper.
-While you can certainly still do that (we’ll show you how here: A Comprehensive Guide to Sunday Newspaper Coupons), you don’t have to rely on newspaper coupon inserts to save your family money.
+Getting free printable coupons online is definitely easier than clipping from the Sunday paper.
+While you can certainly still do that (we’ll show you how here: A Comprehensive Guide to Sunday Newspaper Coupons), you don’t have to rely on the newspaper to save your family money.
 Here’s how to get started on printing your own free coupons:

-First off, did you know KCL has the Web’s most comprehensive database for printable coupons?
+KCL has the Web’s most comprehensive database for free printable coupons.
 Seriously, we do.
-We scour the Internet for you and compile all the FREE grocery coupons we find on our site here.
+We scour the Internet for you and compile all the free grocery coupons we find on our site here.
 We’ll even show you how to use them to score huge savings on the things your family needs on our Deals page.
 Find newspaper coupons, manufacturer coupons, store coupons, and more right in KCL’s database.

 Here’s what people search for the most in KCL’s database:

 Try out different sites for free printable coupons.

 There’s plenty of different places to look for free printable coupons.
 Here are some of the other most common printable couponing systems: